-- A. Easements shall be established to provide for the continued existence and maintenance of drainageways and shall be provided in accordance with the requirements of this Section. - B. Easements across lands adjacent to the lands on which the stormwater activities occur, as necessary, shall be obtained by and granted to the landowner of the property on which the stormwater activities are undertaken or to an approved entity responsible for its maintenance. - C. Provision shall be made by the person or developer for future repair and maintenance of the drainage facilities in accordance with Article IX. - D. Every easement shall also provide the Township with a license to inspect, monitor, clear, repair and maintain the drainage facilities as may be necessary in the judgment of the Township. - E. If in the judgment of the Township an easement should be accepted by the Township for purposes of protecting the public health, safety or welfare, the Township shall make such requirement a condition of plan approval. - F. Where a tract is traversed by a watercourse, drainageway, channel or stream, there shall be provided an easement paralleling the line of such watercourse, drainageway, channel or stream with a width adequate to preserve the unimpeded flow of natural drainage in the 100-year floodplain. - G. Easements shall be established for all on-site stormwater management or drainage facilities, including but not limited to: detention facilities (above or below ground), infiltration facilities, all stormwater BMPs, drainage swales, and drainage facilities (inlets, manholes, pipes, etc.). - H. Easements are required for all areas used for off-site stormwater control. - I. All easements shall be a minimum of twenty (20) feet wide and shall encompass the 100-year surface elevation of the proposed stormwater facility. - J. Easements shall provide ingress to, and egress from, a public right-of-way.
-In lieu of providing an easement to the public right-of-way, a note may be added to the plan granting the Township or their designees access to all easements via the nearest public right-of-way available for vehicle ingress and egress on grades of less than 10% for carrying out inspection or maintenance activities. - K. Where possible, easements shall be centered on side and/or real lot lines. - L. Nothing shall be planted or placed within the easement which would adversely affect the function of the easement, or conflict with any conditions associated with such easement. - M. All easement agreements shall be recorded with a reference to the recorded easement indicated on the SWM Site Plan.
-The format and content of the easement agreement shall be reviewed and approved by the Township Engineer and Solicitor.
+- A. Easements shall be established to provide for the continued existence and maintenance of drainageways and shall be provided in accordance with the requirements of this Section. - B. Easements across lands adjacent to the lands on which the Regulated Activities occur shall be granted to the landowner of the property on which the stormwater activities are undertaken or to an approved entity responsible for its maintenance. - C. Every easement shall provide the Municipality with a license to inspect, monitor, clear, repair and maintain the drainage facilities as may be necessary in the judgment of the Municipality. - D. If in the judgment of the Municipality an easement should be accepted by the Municipality for purposes of protecting the public health, safety or welfare, the Municipality shall make such requirement a condition of plan approval. - E. Where a tract is traversed by a watercourse, drainageway, channel or stream, there shall be provided an easement paralleling the line of such watercourse, drainageway, channel or stream with a width adequate to preserve the unimpeded flow of natural drainage in the 100-year floodplain. - F. Easements shall be established for all on-site stormwater management or drainage facilities, including but not limited to: detention facilities (above or below ground), infiltration facilities, all stormwater BMPs, drainage swales, and drainage facilities (inlets, manholes, pipes, etc.). - G. Easements are required for all areas used for off-site stormwater control. - H. All easements shall be a minimum of twenty (20) feet wide and shall encompass the 100-year surface elevation of the proposed stormwater facility. - I. Easements shall provide ingress to, and egress from, a public right-of-way.
+In lieu of providing an easement to the public right-of-way, a note may be added to the plan granting the Municipality or their designees access to all easements via the nearest public right-of-way available for vehicle ingress and egress on grades of less than ten percent (10%) for carrying out inspection or maintenance activities. - J. Where possible, easements shall be centered on side and/or rear lot lines. - K. Nothing shall be planted or placed within the easement which would adversely affect the function of the easement, or conflict with any conditions associated with such easement and the easement shall so provide.

+L. All easement agreements shall be recorded with a reference to the recorded easement indicated on the site plan.
+The format and content of the easement agreement shall be reviewed and approved by the Municipal Engineer and Solicitor.